udacity/DSND_Term1/udacity_requirements/udacity_commits_cheatsheet.md

 # Commits: Subject Type
-Udacity style guide prefers that commit subjects are prefixed with one of the types below
+The [Udacity git style guide](https://udacity.github.io/git-styleguide/) prefers that commit subjects are prefixed with one of the types below

 # types